Krish-Pandey2007/Finals-Week/hard_version/statement.md

 3. If both of the above are also equal, the students — being master procrastinators — choose the schedule whose sequence of starting indices is lexicographically largest when read from right to left.

-Your task is to print the starting positions of the sessions that achieve the optimal schedule.
+Your task is to print the maximum overall efficiency.

 ---